shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ### Exercise 5: Buffer overflows - Overwrite function pointers

-__1) Briefly describe the normal behavior of this program and explain why this program is vulnerable.__
+__1. Briefly describe the normal behavior of this program and explain why this program is vulnerable.__
+__solution :__

  - The program expects two cmd line arguments, `arg 1` will be copied into the buffer and `arg 2`, length is checked and passed to `fctPtr`.
 If the length is greater than 1(`arg2`) then `fctPtr()` points to `printStr()` function else points to `printChar()`.
  - This program is vulnerable because argument 1 is copied into the stack without checking if the size of the input is less than the buffer size, which can overflow the stack, and `fctPtr` can be overwritten.

-__2) Indicate the input to this program and the tools you used to successfully exploit the program__
+__2. Indicate the input to this program and the tools you used to successfully exploit the program__

 __solution :__
 - Tools used: